-10. It's cashed
+15. It's cashed

-It was a way of saying that something was done or gone.
+This was a way of saying that something was done or gone.

-How to use it: I lost my favorite basketball in school.
+Example: I lost my favorite basketball in school.
 I cannot believe it's cashed.

-11. Jack you up
+16. Jack you up

-It meant beating someone to a pulp
+"Jack you up" meant beating someone to a pulp.

-12. Home skillet
+18. Home skillet

-What slang words were used in the 90s?
-Home skillet was one of them, and the phrase was used to refer to a best friend whom you could confide in about anything you were going through in life.
+"Home skillet" referred to a best friend you could confide in about anything you were going through in life.

-Example: Hey home skillet!
-Come on over, I have tons to tell you.
+Example: Hey, home skillet!
+Come on over.
+I have tons to tell you.

-13. Man, I'm slammin'
+19. Man, I'm slammin'

 This was a way of expressing that you were doing good.

-15. Dang it!
+22. Dang it!

-It was another way of saying, "Ow man!"
+It was another way of saying, "Ow, man!"
 It showed that you had done something off or hurt yourself.

-16. My bad
+23. My bad

 Example: My bad, I accidentally broke your favorite flower vase.